Browse A-Z

 Breast screening

-As part of the national Breast Screening Programme, University Hospitals Birmingham NHS Foundation Trust provides a breast screening and follow-up assessment service for women between the ages of 50 and 70 years in South Birmingham.
+As part of the national Breast Screening Programme, University Hospitals Birmingham NHS Foundation Trust (UHB) provides a breast screening and follow-up assessment service for women between the ages of 50 and 70 years in South Birmingham.
 The current eligible population for this area is more than 39,000.

 The breast screening service calls all women between 50 and 70 years by GP practice.